li-clutter-org/circleciloadimpact/README.md

 Finally, we show the results and output the max VU Load Time.
 It can of course be any result but as a sample.
 You can use this result to decide on further actions in your build as well but that is outside the scope of this sample.
 And of course we tack on a direct link to the full results and analysis in Load Impact.

-Finally, executing the build in CircleCi.
+Executing the build in CircleCI.
 =========================================

-Any update in the repository for the build project, in this case only the test script itself, will trigger a build in CircleCi using default settings.
-Or else you can always start a build manually from CircleCi.
+Any update in the repository for the build project, in this case only the test script itself, will trigger a build in CircleCI using default settings.
+Or else you can always start a build manually from CircleCI.

 <img src="media/image10.png" width="624" height="222" />